Home Science Atom Structure Electron Configuration

 87 Fr Francium [Rn] 7s1

-Electronic Configuration of Group−2 Elements
+Electronic Configuration of Alkaline Earth Metals

-The elements of Group−2 or IIA in the periodic table contain beryllium, magnesium, calcium, strontium, barium, and radium.
+The elements of Group 2 or IIA in the periodic table contain beryllium, magnesium, calcium, strontium, barium, and radium.
 They are also called alkaline earth metals.

-The valence shell electronic configuration of group−2 elements or alkaline earth metals = ns2.
+The valence shell electronic configuration of group 2 elements or alkaline earth metals = ns2.
 Here n = 1 to 6.

 Atomic Number Symbol Name Electronic configuration